What is Impermanent Loss?

 Why should I care?

 LPs are losing billions of dollars each year due to impermanent loss.
 If you had invested in a tripool BTC-ETH-DAI in 2015, you would have lost 90% of your capital compared to a HODL strategy.
-This would have required you to get 100% APY from trading fees to just be at par with a HODL strategy.
+You would have needed a 100% APY on your deposits just to be at par with a HODL strategy.

-- Protocol design: most AMMs follow the constant product formula.
-It means that a pool of liquidity needs to have both sides of the pool balanced in value.
-So, if the price of one asset increases against the other asset, you need to reduce its quantity.
-Consequently, you are always selling the asset that performs best.
+Protocol design: most AMMs use the constant product formula.
+This formula states that the product of asset quantities in the pool must always stay constant.
+If the price of one asset increases against the other asset, the pool needs to reduce its quantity.
+As a consequence, pools are always selling their best-performing asset, generating losses for their LPs.